Skip to Content

 The NZWB is designed to provide for the longitudinal monitoring and surveillance of work-related psychological health and safety outcomes among a large sample of New Zealand workers.

-Data collection will start in August or September 2019.
+Data collection will start in September 2020.

 If your organisation wishes to participate, we will generate a custom survey link to send to your staff.
 We ask that you please distribute the link, and allow your employees to complete the survey.
 The survey should take around 20 minutes to complete.